-For more information on the Free Our Unions campaign – including how to raise support in your union or Labour Party, how to purchase copies of our pamphlet and how to invite speakers to a meeting – please click here.
+For more information on Free Our Unions – including how to raise support in your union or Labour Party, how to purchase copies of our pamphlet and how to invite speakers to a meeting – please click here.

 I think the question of the state of our trade union movement is a key strategic discussion that we need to have.
 All too often we gloss over the downsides.

 When I was at school in 1979, when Thatcher came to power, there were over 13 million workers in trade unions.
 That was more than half the workforce.
 All my mates’ mums and dads were in trade unions.
 Today, there are little over six million workers in trade unions, and the workforce has grown massively – it’s around 24% of the workforce in unions.
 This is a huge decline in absolute numbers and a huge decline in the proportion of the workforce who are members of trade unions.